How the Latest Google Update Impacted Local Businesses

 This means that the organic traffic of some websites decreased consistently and yet their local rankings increased significantly.

-If you want your business to be found on the first page of Google, check out our Local SEO services.
+If you want your business to be found on the first page of Google, check out our local SEO services and GMB optimization services.
 With Search Berg’s affordable, cutting-edge SEO services, we guarantee a jump in rankings in a mere 30 days.

 Our packages start from $199 only and include a comprehensive local SEO strategy customized for your website.
 We also provide clients with exclusive access to our client dashboard tool for an enhanced experience.

-Without any hassle, you can enjoy higher local SEO rankings with a 100% money back guarantee
+Without any hassle, you can enjoy higher local SEO rankings with a 100% money back guarantee.
+We’ll walk you through why local SEO is important for SEO to help you reach your targets in no time.